Own website for artists and other creative: Why it is so important

 Add your portrait picture.
 Show a picture of you when working in the studio.
 Do you have the very first crayon drawing you made as a child?
 Visual elements not only make a website clearer - they also give your artist's website and also give personality and a human element.

 Some artists simply insert this into the footer or header of their website, which is a very acceptable method.
-However, if you have a page for sales/ Contact Us , the website viewer is reminded of you are available.
+However, if you have a page for sales/contact, the website viewer will remind you that you are available.

-You can even insert a Contact Us form if you do not want to reveal your personal email address, but be careful to check your messages regularly.
+You can even insert a contact form if you do not want to reveal your personal email address, but be careful to check your messages regularly.
 You don't want to miss the next big sale.

 E. Keep these things away from your website: